PaulVincent-Calvo/CipherLock/README.md

 ### Ciphers to be used in the program
 1. **Caesar Cipher**
-⋅⋅⋅ It is a substitution cipher wherein each letter of a given text is replaced by a letter with a fixed number of positions down the alphabet.
+⋅⋅⋅ It is a substitution cipher wherein each letter of a given text is replaced by a letter with a fixed number of positions down the alphabet.⋅⋅

 ## Significance